Koishikawa Korakuen Gardens 小石川後楽園

 The Full Moon Bridge reflected in the water is designed to create the illusion of a full moon

-Visit in spring to see weeping cherry trees and in fall to see maple leaves
+Visit in early spring to see plum blossoms and in fall to see maple leaves

 How to Get There